hospice services today

-For over 35 years Cowichan Valley Hospice Society counsellors and trained volunteers have provided psycho-social care for people who are living with advancing illness, their families and for people in grief.
+For over 35 years Cowichan Hospice counsellors and trained volunteers have provided psycho-social care for people who are living with advancing illness, their families and for people in grief.
 This care is an important part of the integrated end of life care currently provided in our community, and includes the only specialized bereavement care available in the region.
-Based at the Cowichan Hospice centre at 3122 Gibbins Road in Duncan, staff and trained volunteers have been providing a wide range of hospice services to 800 people per year, including emotional support and information, companioning through end of life and grief, and public education.
+Based at the Cowichan Hospice Palliative & Grief support centre at 3122 Gibbins Road in Duncan, staff and trained volunteers have been providing a wide range of hospice services to 800 people per year, including emotional support and information, companioning through end of life and grief, and public education.

-Cowichan Hospice staff and volunteers support people in many different settings across the community and have long recognized the need for a specialized hospice residence, to provide a safe, comfortable and appropriate setting for excellent end of life care.
+Cowichan Hospice staff and volunteers support people in many different settings across the community and have long recognized the need for a specialized hospice house, to provide a safe, comfortable and appropriate setting for excellent end of life care.
 Cowichan Hospice brought together community organizations and individuals interested in improving end of life care to develop the hospice facility that our community deserves.

 Cowichan Hospice services

 - One-to-one companioning for people living with advancing illness, their family members and for people grieving the death of someone they love

 - A team of trained hospice companions in the hospital

 - Wellness care: reiki, therapeutic touch and other relaxing treatments

 - Community education on Advance Care Planning and other topics

 - A Resource library on end of life, care-giving and bereavement, including books for children

 - Hospice counsellors provide a psycho-social perspective to care through participation in palliative rounds in hospital and community; pain and symptom management team; home visits and other aspects of integrated hospice palliative care